darkreader/darkreader/CONTRIBUTING.md

 before performing further changes.

 **Keep the changes simple**.
-Please use as fewer code as possible.
+Please use as little code as possible.
 A single pull request should have a single purpose.

 **Low effort contributions** are not allowed.